francinelucca/shopAPI/README.md

 # shop API

+SPA built using ReactJs that allows CRUD operations on shops and shop items.

 nodeJs project built with Express to provide API capabilities to Create, Read, Update and Delet store's and storeIten's (sellable goods)

 current available endpoints: